Code-Institute-Submissions/Milestone-Project-54/README.md

 - The second part is a map.

-1If the selection was not selected in choose your journey the map will load automatically Kingston with hotels. click on radio buttons and the map will be displaying selected city, also if you will click on Choose The Place "Restaurants", "Hotels", "Beaches" the markers will be displayed accordingly.
+1 If the selection was not selected in choose your journey the map will load automatically Kingston with hotels. click on radio buttons and the map will be displaying selected city, also if you will click on Choose The Place "Restaurants", "Hotels", "Beaches" the markers will be displayed accordingly.
 If you will click on the marker the info window will appear with the information about the place, some places will display how much time left until it closes, if it is closed, the day when it will be open again will be displayed.
 Some of the places have not provided the relevant information so will be displayed some  of information such as picture, place name, rating, phone number address, or "open/close time is not specified might appear on the window".
 The information accuracy was tested by sending website links to my friend living in different countries no matter what country the information was displayed correctly, we could see the same closing in time or is closed or open.